Here's a little story about us

 Spiral router bits were originally designed for the CNC industry as a tool for long-life under intense working conditions.
 As spirals became popular with the everyday woodworker and craftsman, an increase in demand was seen throughout the industry.
 Whiteside offers a variety of spirals in up-cut, down-cut, and compression flute configurations.
 We recommend up-cut spirals for best control of your router and ejecting chips up and out of your dado cuts.
 Down-cuts provide superb control of fraying on the surface nearest the router while preventing the tendency to lift small workpieces.
 Compression spirals have up and down flutes to maintain the cleanest cut on both the top and bottom of the workpiece.
 Whiteside increases the life and value of your spiral selection by offering these bits in a solid carbide form.

 Whiteside is proud to supply the industry with our superior line of drilling and boring tools.
 We offer a range of countersinks manufactured with standard carbon steel or superior high speed steel for extended life.
 Three wing drills and patented carbide-tipped hole saws are among our line.
 Many of these tools were designed and tested by consulting experts in the marine industry.
-Unlike many drilling and boring products found on the market, we make ours with American craftsmanship and ingenuity.

 A standard router bit begins as no more than a piece of steel.
 Steel is purchased in 12-foot long bars and self-fed into a machine that cuts them to the appropriate length.
 As the cylinder-shaped pieces are cut, they are gathered and sent to the lathes.